Get free weekly QSR Sentiment Pulse

 Stage 3: Signal Classification and Confidence Scoring

-The Monte Carlo output feeds into the Echo Engine's signal classification system, which translates probability distributions into actionable trading recommendations.
+The propagation output feeds into the Echo Engine's signal classification system, which translates the observed pattern into actionable trading recommendations.
 The system assigns one of three classifications: BUY (expected positive surprise), HOLD (expected result within consensus range), or SELL (expected negative surprise).
-Each signal receives a confidence score from 0 to 100, based on the concentration of the probability distribution and the historical reliability of similar signals.
+Each signal receives a confidence score from 0 to 100 when the runtime support is strong enough.

 For the McDonald's signal, the classification was SELL with 74% confidence.
 This confidence level is above our publication threshold of 65%, which triggers inclusion in our weekly signal distribution to subscribers.

 "Most alternative data tells you what happened yesterday.
 Sentiment tells you what is happening today.
-But when you combine that with Monte Carlo simulation and historical calibration, you can estimate what is likely to happen next quarter.
-That is the difference between data and intelligence."
+When you combine that with disciplined propagation logic and historical calibration, you get a forward operating signal rather than a backward-looking dashboard."

 -- ReviewSignal Technical Methodology Paper, 2026